 Total time: 15 minutes

 Who can imagine that a broiled fruit would make a perfect dessert?
-This ginger honey broiled grapefruit will win you over on the first bite.
-Top broiled grapefruit slices with ginger honey and toasted macadamia nuts – you will have a healthy and addictive dessert.
+This healthy and addictive honey dessert will win you over on the first bite, when the fruity sweetness and fragrance, along with the nutty flavor from macadamia nuts, send your taste buds into hyperdrive.

 Broil the grapefruit with the honey ginger mixture on top to caramelize for a few minutes.
 Next is adding the chopped macadamia nuts.
 Let them broil for another 1 – 2 minutes and enjoy.
 Ready in 15 minutes, this recipe makes a quick and less fussy dessert to serve at any time.